aravind-harikumar/Tree-Delineation_Drone-Data/README.md

 The module detects individual trees in drone-based optical remote sensing data, and tree-level physiogicval parameter estiamtion.
 In particular the module performs the followng:
 - Raw drone-based optical data preprocessing (including nDSM and orthomosaic generatation using photogrammetric processing using Agisoft APIs).
 - Detect individual tree
-- Genate fuzzy (FCM-MRF) map for crow and background
 - Delineated individual trees
 - Estimate tree biophysical and physiological parameters.